8 Home Improvement Materials That You Can Recycle

 FLOR Carpet Tiles

 FLOR, a brand focused on customized rugs, makes recycling of the utmost importance.
 The brand offers a Return & Recycle Program to turn old FLOR into new products.
 They’re also currently working with local partners from around the globe to turn discarded fishing nets into 100% recycled yarns for use in their new FLOR styles.
-Did you know these 15 items are actually recyclable, too?

 In need of a new roof?
 Replacing the one you have is sure to leave behind a lot of scrap shingles.
 Be sure to ask your contractor if they’ll be recycling them.
 And if you’re doing your own re-roofing project, check to see if your local recycle park will take them off your hands, because those shingles can be used to make new shingles.
 You can even use them in your own yard, by laying them down as a pathway in your garden.

 The number one use of recycled shingles is to make roads, however, not paths!
 After being ground up, they’re added to the pavement, which, according to the Asphalt Roofing Manufacturers Association may help improve the quality of the roads.
-If you’re planning to DIY that new roof, here’s what you need to know about installing shingles.

 Photo: Courtesy of Cherokee County Landfill

 Bricks are one of the oldest and most traditional construction materials, and they often make up a large percentage of construction waste produced by demolition and remodeling projects.
 There are so many ways to recycle bricks from home improvement renovations, including being used in new construction projects, remodeling projects, fireplaces, walls, walkways, landscaping projects and more.
 Also, there are brick recyclers who crush old bricks for use in landscapes, in place of sand.
 Some bricks are crushed very fine and used to make new bricks.
-Here’s how to build a brick pathway in your garden.

 If you’re interested in getting rid of your cast iron tub and replacing it or choosing a different one, you may be met with a big question: what do you do with that big hunk of iron?
 Usually the best option is to bust up the old tub and sell the pieces to a scrap metal recycler.
 Wondering how to bust up on old cast iron tub?
 Let editor-in-chief Gary Wentz show you how in this video!